wrzasa/rbsim/README.md

 ## Usage

-Define your model using `RBSim.model` method.
+Define your model using `RBSim.model` method:

-    model = RBSim.model do
+    model = RBSim.model some_params do |params|
       # define your model here
+      # use params passed to the block
     end

+Or read the model from a file:

+    model = RBSim.read file_name, some_params_hash

++some_params_hash+ will be available in the model loaded from the file as +params+ variable.

 Run simulator: